MURDER AT WHITE CROFT SHEFFIELD – 10th JULY 1884

 The following month, the respondent mailed my further details

-"The description of the family in the story about White Croft and the subsequent suicides, paints a picture of a rather dysfunctional family, which makes it all the more impressive that the surviving children ( my grandfather and great aunts and great uncle) actually did well for themselves and raised children who for the most part succeeded in life.
-I have found since I last emailed you, that Maria Laycock's mother, my great great grandmother, Ann Green also committed suicide at 17 Scargill Croft on December,7th 1900 by "taking spirits of salt during a state of temporary insanity" .
 She was buried at City Road Cemetery on December12th, 1900.
 Her son, Christopher and daughter in law Louisa had used the same method of suicide earlier that year.
 Maria's stepfather, Ann's husband, was still alive in the 1901 census.
 John Green was living with his son John and family.................
 I think I gave the wrong name for Thomas Green's wife.
 Thomas is the son of Christopher and Louisa Green who was sent to Canada on the orphan ship Tunisia.
 I wrote that his wife was Marie LaRonde and it was Emma LaRonde.
 Marie was the name of his son Thomas's wife.

-It is a remarkable story and I am really pleased that the descendent has given me permission to place this material on the site.
+It is a remarkable story and I am really pleased that the descendent has given me permission to utilise this material on the site.
 My main purpose of placing this material on the site is that it reflects the human condition and it is impressive how the descendents of the family have not let the events of the past weigh them down.
 They have gone on to forge good and useful lives in spite of the tragedies and despair that must have accompanied them along the way.
 In a way it sort of balances things out

 The second reason for placing this information on the site is that I hope it may prove useful to other persons who are researching their family history.
 When you start researching and investigating your ancestors it is a step into the unknown - you may have vague notions of what you may find and a general impression of what your ancestors may have been like and where they originated from, but nothing can prepare you for finding out that their lives ended in such an abrupt and violent manner.